 The term “drum kit” represents a truly diverse combination of percussion instruments.
 Depending on how we decide to mic the kit, certain microphones perform better.

-In order to capture the entire drum kit with fewer microphones, we may set them up as overheads and/or room mics.
+To capture the entire drum kit with fewer microphones, we may set them up as overheads and/or room mics.
 These microphones should have flat frequency responses and accurate transient responses as well as directional or omnidirectional polar patterns, depending on the positioning of the mic(s) and drum kit.

 The Sound Of The Trumpet